The Impossible Trisection

 60° TRISECTION MADE POSSIBLE.

 I became one of those diehards.
 I couldn't agree that even the most rigorous mathematics could account for all the variables or prove impossibility.
 So I toiled on the problem and thought I'd nailed it a few years ago, but was off by a few hundredths of a degree after testing with better software.
-But in the process, I'd grown to appreciate geometry and persisted, this time using GeoGebra's interactive geometry software.
+Through the process, I'd grown to appreciate geometry and persisted, this time using GeoGebra's Geometry Calculator.
 Not really expecting to find a solution, I did so for the enjoyment of learning.
 Besides, getting it wrong was always the right answer, because after all, it was impossible.

-But if the mathematical impossibility theory lingers, please consider that my trisection employs computer-assisted construction able to display microscopic structures invisible to the naked eye, unnoticed through millennia and unanticipated in the 1830s.
-And that operations surrounding the proportion of a chord segment to its arc using linear thirds were not addressed by the impossibility theory.
-With the application of digital computation, the construction clearly produces a 20° angle to fifteen decimal places, one third of 60°.
-So with quadrillion-to-one certainty, Euclidean trisection of a 60° angle has been achieved
+If the mathematical impossibility theory lingers, consider that this trisection employs computer-assisted construction able to display microscopic structures invisible to the naked eye, unnoticed through millennia and unanticipated in the 1830s.
+And the use of linear thirds in operations surrounding the proportion of a chord segment to its arc was not addressed by the impossibility theory.
+By the application of digital computation using precision Cartesian coordinates, the construction clearly produces a 20° angle to fifteen decimal places.
+So with quadrillion-to-one certainty, euclidean trisection of a 60° angle has been achieved

-As it turns out, the chasm between 60° and 20° wasn't impossibly wide at all, but all that time had been so small it was just impossible to see.
+As it turns out, the chasm between 60° and 20° wasn't impossibly wide at all, but so minuscule it was just impossible to see—until now.

 The trisection may appear messy on the macro scale, but is beautiful in the microscopic view of its endpoint (right).

-Verification: The constructed trisecting angle (Point U) compared to GeoGebra's "Angle with Given Size" (Point G').
+Verification: The constructed trisecting angle (Point U) compared to GeoGebra's "Angle with Given Size" (reference Point G').
 Both points fall on the same angle arm in a magnified view & both measure exactly the same.

 I've made videos demonstrating the trisection steps-by-step and encourage you to try it in GeoGebra or other software.
 You might find geometry enjoyable, too.
 And by the way, squaring the circle is still up for grabs.